bhlabhlabhlabhla/appdirect-challenge/README.md

 ### Frameworks used:
-* Spring Boot for Spring eco system
+* Spring Boot for Spring ecosystem
 * Spring Data for DAO operations
 * Spring oAuth Security for oAuth Signature Verifications
 * HSQLDB for In Memory Relation database